Report a Disease

 All clinically suspect, as well as lab-confirmed, cases of reportable diseases should be reported to the Sedgwick County Health Department.

-Public Health Regulations for the Isolation and Quarantine of Infectious and Contagious Diseases–Childcare and Adult Care Facilities and Schools (updated Nov.
-2024)
+Review the Public Health Regulations for the Isolation and Quarantine of Infectious and Contagious Diseases–Childcare and Adult Care Facilities and Schools (K.A.R.
+28-1-5 and 28-1-6) on the Kansas Department of Health and Environment's webpage.

 Print a poster of Reportable Diseases for Medical Providers